dev0th/capstone-cloud-devops/README.md

 - `deployment/deployment.yml`: file with declarative updates to application that is deployed to kubernetes cluster
 - `deployment/secret.yml`: file that stores and manages sensitive information for the application, such as tokens, keys and passwords
 - `deployment/service.yml`: file that defines service to be deployed to kubernetes cluster
+- `run_docker.sh`: script file to build an image from Dockerfile and run a docker container locally
+- `run_kubernetes:sh`: script file to run on Kubernetes locally with minikube
+- `upload_docker.sh`: script file to tag a local docker image and push it to docker hub

 ## How to Run